Berkeley campus chaos spurs questions at free-speech bastion

 Workers at several banks replaced broken windows Thursday, repaired damaged cash machines and cleaned graffiti from walls.
 Campus officials estimated the damage at about $100,000.

 Amid the cleanup, a 21-year-old student who supports Trump was attacked on campus.
-Jack Palkovic wore a "Make America Great Again" cap as he headed to class when two students jumped from a car and pummeled him.
+Jack Palkovic wore a "Make America Great Again" cap as he headed to class when two young men jumped from a car and pummeled him.
 Police arrived and arrested them.
+The university said the alleged assailants had no connection to the school.

 The campus Republican club says they invited Yiannopoulos to give a voice to "repressed conservative thought" on college campuses.